marcpage/scheduling/README.md

 # Staff Scheduling
 Restaurant staff scheduling website

-The goal is to have a website that can be deployed to an Amazon Elastic Cloud instance and would support mulitple restaurants.
+The goal is to have a website that can be deployed to an Amazon Elastic Cloud instance and would support multiple restaurants.
 This will facilitate the communication of schedule between employees and managers.

 Restaurant turn-over is a huge challenge to establishing standard practices in scheduling.